top of page

 Locations

-Sessions take place at Seattle's Georgetown Steam Plant, other venues in the Seattle area, as well as locations around the US to allow us to seasonally engage the outdoors for photography and recreation.
+Sessions take place at Seattle's Georgetown Steam Plant, other venues in the Seattle area, Canyon of the Eagles Lodge in Burnet, TX, as well as locations around the US to allow us to seasonally engage the outdoors for photography and recreation.

 Who Is This For?